aigc-apps/sd-webui-EasyPhoto/README.md

 ![infer_ui](images/infer_ui.jpg)

 # What's New
+- **Support multi-people generation!
+Add cache option to optimize inference speed.
+Add log refreshing on UI.** [🔥🔥 2023.09.06]
 - Create Code!
 Support for Windows and Linux Now. [🔥 2023.09.02]

 # TODO List
 - Support chinese ui.
 - Support change in template's background.
 - Support high resolution.
-- Support multi-person templates.

 # Quick Start
 ### 1. Environment Check
 We have verified EasyPhoto execution on the following environment:
-If you meet problem with WebUI auto killed by OOM, please refer to [ISSUE21](https://github.com/aigc-apps/sd-webui-EasyPhoto/issues/21), and setting some num_threads to 0 and report other fix to us,Thanks
+If you meet problem with WebUI auto killed by OOM, please refer to [ISSUE21](https://github.com/aigc-apps/sd-webui-EasyPhoto/issues/21), and setting some num_threads to 0 and report other fix to us, thanks.

 The detailed of Windows 10:
 - OS: Windows10